Matb85/elevator-simulator/README.md

 # Hello!
-## welcome to my assignment for my internship at AVSystem.
+## welcome to my assignment for an internship at AVSystem.

 ## Table of contents